You are here

-- Flanders is home to Europe’s largest and the world’s second-largest integrated petrochemical cluster, situated at the Port of Antwerp (source: essenscia, 2018 key figures).
+- Flanders is home to Europe’s largest and the world’s second-largest integrated petrochemical cluster, part of the Port of Antwerp-Bruges.

-- Belgium and Flanders rank as the world’s number 1 for chemicals and plastics sales per capita, generating an annual turnover of EUR 65.5 billion (source: essenscia, 2018 key figures).
+- Belgium and Flanders rank as the world’s number 1 for chemicals and plastics sales per capita with an annual turnover of EUR 73.8 billion – over two thirds of which is generated in Flanders.

-- The chemical industry provides 92,568 direct jobs and 210,000 indirect jobs in Flanders, making it one of the region’s biggest employers (source: essenscia, 2018 key figures).
+- The chemical industry provides 65,159 direct jobs and 150,000 indirect jobs in Belgium, making it one of the country’s biggest employers.

 Did you know that 8 of the world’s top 10 chemical companies operate production sites in Flanders, according to the sector federation essenscia?
 What’s more, all of the world’s top 10 biopharma companies have key activities in the region.
 It should therefore come as no surprise that huge amounts have been channeled by foreign firms into Flanders-based activities.
-To give you an idea, EUR 9 billion in foreign direct investment was recorded in Flanders’ chemical industry between 2010 and 2018 (source: essenscia, 2018 key figures).
+To give you an idea, over EUR 13 billion in foreign direct investment was recorded in Flanders’ chemical industry between 2010 and 2020 (source: essenscia, 2021 key figures).